Tobacco (musician)

-Thomas Fec, better known by his stage name Tobacco (stylized in all caps), is an American electronic musician.
+Thomas Fec (born February 6, 1980), better known by his stage name Tobacco (stylized in all caps), is an American electronic musician.
 He is the frontman of the psychedelic rock band Black Moth Super Rainbow, in addition to working as a solo artist.

-As of late 2018, he has teamed up with rapper Aesop Rock to become the music duo Malibu Ken, releasing their self-titled debut album in January 2019.
+In late 2018, he teamed up with rapper Aesop Rock to become the music duo Malibu Ken, releasing a self-titled album in January 2019.